milfeld/benchpro/README.md

 # BenchTool
-This is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
+BenchTool is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
+Current list of applications included with BenchTool:
-There are several application profiles included with benchtool for debugging and testing:

 | Applications               | Synthetic Benchmarks     |
 |----------------------------|--------------------------|